greywolve/calderwood-paper/src/04_design.md

 command acknowledgment only indicates that the command was accepted for processing, not that is has already been processed.

 ## Websocket Server

+The *Websocket Server* has a few responsibilities:

+- It needs to accept incoming Websocket connections, and ensure they are authenticated.
+- It needs to index incoming connection by their user UUID, so that update pushes can look up users in order to send them updates.
+- It needs to validate commands, and acknowledge commands, or otherwise return an error to the client.

+Websocket connections need to be managed, and when the server wishes to send updates to clients, it needs to be able to find those clients connections.
+This is where indexing comes in.
+No doubt this is application domain specific.
+For example, a product which has company entities may wish to index incoming connections by company id instead, so that updates can easily to sent to all users within a particular organization.
+This project has elected to show one way of indexing users, by their UUID.
+This ties in nicely with the fact that events contain a source user UUID field, which allows the Update Handler to send updates back to a specific user, or simply broadcast to all users, or a subset of users only.
+Indexing is typically achieved by using a map data structure, where the keys are UUIDs, and the values are the actual connection object.

 ## Command Processor

+The *Command Processor* is the heart of the system.
+It accepts validated commands, produces events, and ensures those events are aggregated, and transacted to Datomic.

+Two stages - handle command, aggregate event

+The *Command Processor* can exist independently of the main system, in it's own process if need be, provided an external distributed persistent queue is used.

 ## Datomic Transaction Retry